KabeloTeddy/fullstack-angular-and-springboot-application/README.md

 This repository hosts the first version (v1) of my e-commerce application, built using modern development tools and technologies.
 My goal is to create a robust and feature-rich platform for online shopping.
 While this initial version showcases the core functionality, I have exciting plans for future releases.
 This is the backend,

+Important Note:

+Before running the application, please ensure that you've executed all the necessary SQL database scripts provided in the project.
+These scripts are essential for initializing the database and ensuring that the application functions correctly.

 Key Features (v1):

 Frontend: I developed the frontend with Angular and TypeScript, providing an intuitive and responsive user interface.
 Features include product browsing, a shopping cart, pagination, routing, and validation.